Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: Double Wiring Diagrams

 This Young diagram construction gives us a convenient way to describe certain paths, as the following theorem shows. \begin{theorem} Suppose we have a sequence of Young diagrams $Y_0, \ldots, Y_{(n-1)^2}$ such that $Y_0$ is the empty diagram, $Y_{(n-1)^2}$ is the $(n-1)\times (n-1)$ square, and $Y_i$ differs from $Y_{i-1}$ by the addition of a single box.
-This sequence gives a valid path by mutating the chambers in between the swapped groupings, working from track 1 upwards.
-We can turn this into a $k$-positivity test by disregarding all chambers above the $k^{\text{th}}$ track and adding in the remaining solid $k$-minors, giving a test of size $n^2$. \end{theorem} \begin{proof} The proof that this is an allowed sequence of local moves between the starting and ending double wiring diagrams comes from the first part of the proof of Proposition~\ref{prop:yd-minors}.
-If we have a Young diagram and add an $\ell\nth$ box to the $i\nth$ row, there must have been at least $\ell$ boxes in row $i-1$ and so the double wiring diagram goes from $\cdots r_i b_\ell \cdots$ to $\cdots b_\ell r_i \cdots$.
+This sequence gives a valid path between the lex minimal and lex maximal test seeds by for each added box, mutating the chambers in between the corresponding swapped groupings, working from track 1 upwards.
+The $k$-positivity test is formed by disregarding all chambers above the $k^{\text{th}}$ track and adding in the remaining solid $k$-minors, giving a test of size $n^2$. \end{theorem} \begin{proof} The proof that this is an allowed sequence of local moves between the starting and ending double wiring diagrams comes from the first part of the proof of Proposition~\ref{prop:yd-minors}.
+If we have a Young diagram and add an $\ell\nth$ box to the $i\nth$ row, there must have been at least $\ell$ boxes in row $i-1$ and so the double wiring diagram goes from $\cdots r_i b_\ell \cdots$ to $\cdots b_\ell r_i \cdots$, i.e. from $\cdots e_{n-i}e_{n-i-1}\cdots e_1 f_1 \cdots f_{n-\ell}\cdots$ to $\cdots f_1\cdots f_{n-\ell}e_{n-i}e_{n-i-1}\cdots e_1$.
 This swap can be formed by applying the local move to swap $e_1$ and $f_1$, then $e_2$ and $f_2$, and so on until we have swapped $e_{\min(n-i, n-\ell)}$ and $f_{\min(n-i,n-\ell)}$.
 The remaining crossings don't interact with each other and can be slid freely.
+See Figure~\ref{fig:swap-ri-bi} for an illustration.